hannahwangmb-g/CIVE1-copy/README.md

 - Paused.

 #### Plan for Next Week
-1. Keep working on function calling, with the cpt_footing excel.
+1. Keep working on function calling, with the CPT_footing excel.
 2. Implement conversation history retrieval.
 3. Implement save memory to instruction.

 ---

 ### **Week 10 (Dec.
 23-27) Work Log**
+1. Complete the python script for using CPT_footing excel.